writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 - Full size logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display 3 promotional (“Swag”) item on the conference swag table (provided by sponsor)
+- Three featured job postings in our Newsletter (2,500 subscibers)

 The **Patron** package costs **$8,000**.